hanyaonian/m-logger/README.md

 ## Log types & default setting

-m-logger has 5 levels, you can pass it by url query parameter, default is **slient**.
+m-logger has 5 levels, you can pass it by URL query parameter, default is **silent**.

 log levels are below:

-- `slient`: no log (for production)
+- `silent`: no log (for production)
 - `error`: only error log
 - `warn`: includes warning, error
 - `info`: includes warning, error, info
 - `all`: includes warning, error, info, log

-you can also change the level by setting each logger instance, or use label filter.
+You can also change the level by setting each logger instance, or use label filter.

 Priority comparison: global filter > label filter > instance's level > default log level